sylvain-viole/inqmTest/README.md

 ## Insights :
 - This project uses both `CYPRESS` and `PLAYWRIGHT`
-- With *Cypress* :
+- This project is plugged to a [Circle CI pipeline](https://app.circleci.com/pipelines/github/sylvain-viole/inqmTest)
-    - basic POM to handle locators.
+- For security reason, tests credentials data are stored in environment variables (to be requested to author)
-    - `cy.session` is used to handle login and cookies.
+- On *Cypress* :
-    - API is asserted as well as UI.
+    - basic POM to handle locators
-- With *Playwright* :
+    - `cy.session` is used to handle login and cookies
-    - Quick win mode
+- On *Playwright* :
-    - No locators design patterns
+    - Simple straight froward code
 ---
 ## Setup / installation